open-voice-interoperability/docs-archived/vocabulary.md

 ## E
 - **Entity** - the OVN uses this term in two ways.
 From a technology-data perspective, is a part of the structured machine translation.
 It is a custom level data type and considered a concrete value to associate a word in a query.
 This is also known as annotations.
-The OVN
 - **Entity** - the OVN uses this term in two ways.
 From a business-systems perspective, it describes a person, organization, or enterprise that engages with a Dialogue System to achieve a desired outcome.
 - **Explicit Invocation** - an invocation type where the user invokes the channel, and it is explicitly stating a direct command to accomplish a specific task.
 The direct authority is to communicate directly to a registered voice application.